-6.2 Corporate Cease Trade Orders or Bankruptcies
+7.2 Corporate Cease Trade Orders or Bankruptcies

-No director or executive officer of the Company, or a shareholder holding a sufficient number of shares to materially affect control of the Company is, as of the date hereof, or has been within the ten years prior to the date hereof, a director or executive officer of any company (including the Company), that:
+No director or executive officer of the Company is or has been within the ten years prior to the date hereof, a director or executive officer of any company (including the Company), that:

-- was the subject of a cease trade order, an order similar to a cease trade order, or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days, that was issued while director or executive officer was acting in the capacity as director, chief executive officer or chief financial officer, except that Mr. Downey was a director of Sutcliffe Resources Inc. (now "Zoloto Resources Ltd.") from April 2007 to November 2008.
-On May 11, 2007, Zoloto Resources Ltd. was issued a cease trade order by the British Columbia Securities Commission ("BCSC") for failure to file financial statements and MD&A for the financial year ended December 31, 2006.
-That cease trade order was revoked on May 11, 2007.
-Thereafter, a management cease trade order in respect of insiders of Zoloto Resources Ltd. was issued by the BCSC on May 14, 2008 for failure to file financial statements and MD&A for the financial year ended December 31, 2007 and was revoked on July 8, 2008; - was the subject of a cease trade, an order similar to a cease trade order, or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days, that was issued after the director, or executive officer ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as a director, chief executive officer or chief financial officer; or - while the director or executive officer was acting in that capacity, or within a year of a director or executive officer ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangements or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets.
+was the subject of a cease trade order, an order similar to a cease trade order, or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days, that was issued while director or executive officer was acting in the capacity as director, chief executive officer or chief financial officer;

+was the subject of a cease trade, an order similar to a cease trade order, or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days, that was issued after the director, or executive officer ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as a director, chief executive officer or chief financial officer.

+In addition, no director or executive officer of the Company, or a shareholder holding a sufficient number of common shares to materially affect control of the Company:

+• is or has been within the ten years prior to the date hereof a director or executive officer of any company (including the Company), that while the person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangements or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets.

-6.3 Penalties or Sanctions
+7.3 Penalties or Sanctions